Birthday Gift Ideas for Children with Sensory Processing Disorder (SPD)

 It's a lovely little toy and all her cousins and friends like it too.

-Is a Weighted Blanket the Best Christmas Gift for a Child with SPD?
+Is a Weighted Blanket the Best Birthday Gift for a Child with SPD?

 Weighted blankets are becoming extremely popular with parents of children with sensory processing disorders because they help our little ones sleep better and provide a sense of reassurance and safety.